scadnano-test-user/scadnano/README.md

 Another change

+This is a change made after PR is made

 [scadnano](http://scadnano.org)
 ("scriptable-cadnano", [source code repository here](https://github.com/UC-Davis-molecular-computing/scadnano)) is a program for designing synthetic DNA structures such as DNA origami.